Cost per lead (CPL) is one of the most important metrics for any business because it shows exactly how much it costs to generate a potential customer.

 It’s essential to account for all the leads generated, so pore over all relevant marketing channels and check your tracking is working correctly.

 Additionally, ensure you’re calculating your costs properly.
-What is a cost per lead worth if you’re overlooking costs such as paying the salaries of sales team members?
+What is a cost per lead worth if you’re overlooking costs like sales team members' salaries?

 How does cost per lead work?

-Cost per lead gauges the efficiency of marketing work by calculating how much is spent to line up a potential customer (with that potential indicated by a clear action, such as emailing to ask for details or requesting a trial).
+Cost per lead gauges the efficiency of marketing work by calculating how much is spent to secure a potential customer (as indicated by a clear action, such as emailing to request details or requesting a trial).

 To make a marketing operation stable in the long run, it’s vital to ensure it’s reliably delivering ROI.
-So, businesses look closely at CPL for their tactics and targeted channels to see where they can improve and where they should reinvest.
+So, businesses closely examine CPL to inform their tactics and targeted channels, identifying where they can improve and where they should reinvest.